- Live Rates

 It will probably come as no surprise to residents in either city to learn that home prices are significantly higher in Seattle, compared to Portland.
 The rapid rise in house values within the Seattle metro area has been one of the big real estate stories of the last couple of years.
 Portland has experienced price growth as well, but it’s still much more affordable by comparison.

-Home are selling fast in both of these real estate markets.
-In Seattle and Portland, the typical home gets an offer in less than ten days.
+Homes are selling fast in both of these real estate markets.
+In Seattle and Portland, hot properties can go pending in as little as 6 or 7 days.
 In some cases, properties receive multiple competing offers within days of the original listing.
 This is largely the result of the tight inventory conditions mentioned earlier.